ShootrNetwork/shootrnetwork.github.io/_posts/2016-5-20-swift02-Enums.md

 Will see how to access values in a cleaner way later.

-As you can guess, having enums defined like above is not very useful for creating usefull heroes.
+As you can guess, having enums defined like above are not very useful for creating usefull heroes.
 So make use of the nested enums to fix it.

 ## Nested enums